 Gluten-Free Pumpkin Feta Penne Pasta from The Roasted Root

 Why We Love It: While it might not seem special enough to bring to your New Year’s Eve gathering, this isn’t just any old pasta.
-This dish is creamy, comforting, and cheesy, but more than that, it’s full of nuanced flavor thanks to the addition of caramelized onions and garlic.
+This dish is creamy, comforting, and cheesy, but more than that, it’s full of nuanced flavor thanks to the caramelized onions and garlic.
 You heard it here first—pumpkin’s not just for pie, folks.

 Hero Ingredient: Speaking of pumpkin.
 The pumpkin purée makes this the ultimate sweet and savory pasta.

 Why We Love It: I was at a dinner party the other night where someone served spicy and sweet poached pears.
 While the presentation was humble, the flavor and all-around impact were beyond words.
 A total of seven ingredients (one being water) makes this just about the simplest after-dinner sweet.
 And because when you’re working with something as wonderfully delicious as pears, there’s not much that can be improved upon.

 Hero Ingredient: Except… mascarpone makes everything better.

 Why We Love It: Think you can’t enjoy gingerbread past December 25th?
 Think again, my friends.
 While the blend of nutmeg, cinnamon, ginger, and cloves gives off cozy Christmas vibes, you have my permission to bake this cake all winter long.
 It’s spicy, soft, fluffy, and of course moist (as all the best cakes are).
 Plus, it’s totally dairy-free, so there’s nothing stopping you from having another slice.

 Hero Ingredient: It’s not gingerbread without a little molasses.
 It’s warm, sweet, and even a little bit smoky.
 You might even get away with doubling up on this cake for breakfast the next morning.